aaiezza/assignment-return/README.md

 4. **Feed this file to the application**

   At this point, the application can do the rest.
-Using the command line in the early version of this application, do the following:
+Using the command line in the early version of this application, run the following:
   ```bash
   java -jar assignment-return.jar "Assignment_Title" /path/to/combined.pdf  /path/to/roster.txt
   ```